adigaakshaym/public/readme.md

 To run this application, follow the below methods:

 1. Traverse to project directory in terminal / command prompt
-2. Once you are in the project directory, run the command 'gradlew run'
+2. Once you are in the project directory, run the command `gradlew run`
 3. The warnings and 80% [Executing] can safely be ignored
 4. Open the CryptoTranscript.html which is in the parent directory.